 No one can say for sure, but it’s possible that animations instinctively tap into the experience of a headache or a pinched nerve or dislocated joint in a way that numbers and words, born in the logical hub of the brain, just can’t.
-“The animations are so abstract,” Jonassaint said, “and for some of them, you might think, What’s that supposed to be?
+“The animations are so abstract,” Jonassaint says, “and for some of them, you might think, What’s that supposed to be?
 But patients still choose them, and will say, ‘Yup, that’s my pain right there.’”

 Should everyone be able to say “That’s my pain right there”?
 In other words, how can Jonassaint’s team know the eight painimations they’ve created are universal representations of pain?
 Williams isn’t sure they can.

-“For a few of the Painimation animations, it took me a long time to get them; I wouldn’t have chosen the ‘sharp’ one to express sharp pain,” she said.
+“For a few of the Painimation animations, it took me a long time to get them; I wouldn’t have chosen the ‘sharp’ one to express sharp pain,” she says.
 “Another tricky thing is the use of color.
 Red is often used to represent stronger pain and blue for weaker pain, but a lot of people with neuropathic pain will have a ‘cold’-type pain.
 So for someone whose pain feels colder as it gets stronger, they have real struggles with red because it means heat — not in every culture, but in many.
 So we need to be so careful about generalizing.”

 In its current form, the app is an early version of what might become a really good but still fundamentally imperfect pain assessment tool.
 In the best case scenario, it will eventually blow our existing imperfect tools out of the water.
 To get there, Jonassaint’s team will need to address numerous limitations.
 For instance, Painimation is currently restricted to sighted patients, an issue for which Jonassaint sees a potential fix: “I think that we could start using elements that people can touch and handle, something that provides tactile feedback to simulate the painimations.”